 It sums up experiential perfectly.

 People love interaction.
 Our pop-up shops give people a chance to see in person the new products that a company is offering, talk to spokespeople and form a relationship with the brand, and actually observe how the products are used in real life.
 This is what people find exciting.
 It’s better than window shopping and better than browsing online.
 It’s forming not just a want, but a connection.
 That kind of advertising works with all products, not just the technology ones.
 Of course, people want to try the newest cell phones, but they want to test new food, too.
 And we’ve done that, with Godiva, Tito’s Handmade Vodka, and Plainville Farms.
 Consider the implications of this.
-You have something like the feeling of drinking vodka with your friends all wrapped up in the marketing and promotion of a product.
+You have something like the feeling of drinking vodka with your friends all wrapped up into the marketing and promotion of a product.
 Something of this nature will build a connection with the audience more than any other kind of marketing.
 You’re tapping into many different feelings all at once, enjoyment, camaraderie, and contentment.
 Immediate connection.

 When you consider the way the mind works, it’s no revelation that experiential marketing companies are successful.
 It’s hard to not like something that you’ve used and had a wonderful experience with.
 Even if you don’t buy one then, you might in the future.
 And even if you don’t in the future, you might tell your friends about it.
 The experience is already remembered.
 It’s just like our anecdote of the kid in school at the beginning of this post.
 As soon as someone forms a good association with a product, they want it.
 It’s not just about differentiating yourself with features, it’s about differentiating yourself with connections.